Kenneth Jeyaretnam

-Kenneth Andrew Jeyaretnam (Note: கென்னத் ஆண்ட்ரூ ஜெயரத்தினம்) (born 7 March 1959) is a Singaporean politician and hedge fund manager who has been appointed as the Secretary-General of the opposition Reform Party since 2009.

-He is the elder son of J. B. Jeyaretnam, a prominent opposition politician in Singapore who founded the Reform Party in 2008.

-Jeyaretnam received a double first in economics from Cambridge, and started his career in the financial sector.
+Kenneth Andrew Jeyaretnam (Note: கென்னத் ஆண்ட்ரூ ஜெயரத்தினம்) (6 March 1959 – 18 July 2026) was a Singaporean politician and hedge fund manager who served as the secretary-general of the Reform Party from 2009 until his death in 2026.
+Jeyaretnam was the elder son of J. B. Jeyaretnam, a prominent opposition politician in Singapore who founded the Reform Party in 2008.
+He received a double first in economics from Cambridge, and started his career in the financial sector.
 He worked at Wardley, Continental Bank, Banque Indosuez and Nomura International before becoming a hedge fund manager.

-He took up a more active role in politics after his father's death in 2008 and started leading the RP.
-Since then, he has contested in the 2011 general election, 2013 by-elections, 2015 and 2020 general election, but lost all of them.
+Jeyaretnam took up a more active role in politics after his father's death in 2008 and started leading the RP.
+He contested the 2011 general election, the 2013 Punggol East by-election, and the 2015 and 2020 general elections, and lost all of them.

-Background
+Early life and education

-Jeyaretnam's parents, Joshua Benjamin Jeyaretnam and Margaret Cynthia Walker, were both lawyers by profession.
+Jeyaretnam was born in Singapore on 6 March 1959.
+His parents, Joshua Benjamin Jeyaretnam and Margaret Cynthia Walker, were both lawyers by profession.
 His father was a prominent opposition politician in Singapore and the first elected opposition Member of Parliament since Singapore gained independence in 1965.

-Jeyaretnam was educated at St. Andrew's School and the United World College of South East Asia in Singapore before he attended Charterhouse School in England from 1975 to 1977.
+He was educated at St. Andrew's School and the United World College of South East Asia in Singapore before he attended Charterhouse School in England from 1975 to 1977.
 Between 1977 and 1980, he returned to Singapore for National Service, and then went on to study economics at Queens' College, University of Cambridge, from which he graduated with double first class honours in 1983.
 He also studied at the Amsterdam Institute of Finance.

+Finance career

 After graduating from Cambridge in 1983, Jeyaretnam applied to work at the Monetary Authority of Singapore and other financial institutions and banks, but his applications were turned down.
 Nevertheless, he managed to start a career in the financial sector as an assistant manager in the Lending Department of Wardley, the merchant banking arm of HSBC.
 He worked at Continental Bank, Banque Indosuez and Nomura International before he became a hedge fund manager focusing on event-driven investing.
 From 2004 to 2008, he established and managed his own funds.
 When he was working in London, he was a committee member of the Singapore UK Association.